sbremman/realistic_lidar_counterfactuals/README.md

 python examples/generate_counterfactual.py
 ```

-Refer to the `examples/` directory for more detailed examples and guidance on using the package.
+Refer to the `examples/` directory for guidance on using the package.
+Currently, there is one example script provided to demonstrate the usage.
+Please note that this is a demonstration project, and the methods may require further adaptation for specific use cases.

 ## Running Tests
 To run the unit tests, use the following command: